-- 1 Open Windows Explorer. - 2 In the Windows Explorer's address bar, enter a double backslash "\\" followed by the IP address of the Zyxel Device (the default IP address of the Zyxel Device is 192.168.1.1), and then press [ENTER].
-The shared folder is visible.
+- 1 Open Windows Explorer. - 2 In the Windows Explorer's address bar, enter a double backslash "\\" followed by the IP address of the Zyxel Device (the default IP address of the Zyxel Device is 192.168.1.1

 - 3 Double-click on (usb1_sda)Zoeys file, and then enter the share's username and password if prompted. - 4 After you access (usb1_sda)Zoeys file through your Zyxel Device, you do not have to log in again unless you restart your computer.